We’re taking a closer look at Bridal Week’s selection of inspiring bridalwear brands from across the pond. Get ready to see stars (and stripes)…

 Showroom 5

 Allure Bridals returns to Bridal Week with its signature breadth of collections, offering something for every bride and every retail floor.
 From modern minimalism to ornate romance, the brand’s carefully segmented labels allow stockists to cater to a wide customer base while maintaining a clear brand identity.
-Known for its consistent quality and wearable design, Allure continues to be a dependable choice for retailers seeking both style and substance.
+Known for their consistent quality and wearable design, Allure continues to be a perfect choice for retailers seeking both style and substance.

 Look out for: Style A1408 - A strapless, basque-waist gown with sequin lace and exposed corset boning.
 Paired with their A1408J flared lace sleeve demi-jacket, a game changer.